Red Fox Feral Fox

 Photo: Fox pouncing on its prey

-Foxes eat rabbits rodents, frogs, birds, insects, eggs, lizards, fruit and edible human waste.
-They also eat domestic livestock such as poultry, lambs, goat kids, and deer fawns.
-Foxes are highly adaptable opportunistic predators and scavengers with indiscriminate eating habits.
-They set out individually on their hunting forays in the evening or early each morning.
-They consume about 0.5 kilograms of food each day.
-When food is plentiful, 95% of a fox’s diet consists of meat, both hunted and scavenged, and mainly rabbits, rodents, birds, and small mammals.
-Insects and worms may constitute another 4%, and the remaining 1% may consist of fruit.
+Foxes have a varied diet, including rabbits, rodents, frogs, birds, insects, eggs, lizards, fruit, and even human waste.
+They are opportunistic predators with indiscriminate eating habits, consuming about 0.5 kilograms of food each day.
+When food is plentiful, the majority of a fox's diet consists of meat, with rabbits, rodents, birds, and small mammals being the main sources.
 During times of food shortage, they are less discerning, eating whatever is available, including a large percentage of insects and plant matter.
+Foxes are solitary animals that set out on their hunting forays in the evening or early morning.
+In a single foray, they may travel up to 15 kilometres within their home range in search of food.

 Baby fox